LiveAQuietLife/obsidian-hold-course/README.md

 **Auto-refresh:** The sidebar updates automatically whenever you make a change in Hold Course.
 You don't need to refresh it manually.

 ---

+## Command Palette Shortcuts

+Hold Course registers several commands in Obsidian's command palette (Ctrl/Cmd+P) for quick access without opening the plugin first:

+Open Hold Course — opens the main tab
+Open Hold Course — Today — opens the Today sidebar
+Add a class — opens the Add Class dialog for the active semester Open calendar — opens the main tab and navigates directly to Calendar view Show global assignments — opens the main tab and navigates to the Assignments view Add a library resource — opens the Add Resource dialog for the active semester

+All commands are hotkey-bindable via Settings > Hotkeys.

+---